Saint Louis University Career Services has many resources for you to use during your job search process, both online and in person.

 A violation of this policy may result in immediate suspension from On-Campus Interviewing and the use of Handshake.

 If informed by an employer that a student has reneged on an accepted offer, the student will immediately be suspended from on-campus interviewing and blocked from the Handshake database.
-The student must meet with a career services staff person to discuss the rationale and consequences of their decision.
-If deemed necessary, the student will be required to write a letter of apology to the company and submit a copy to Career Services.
+The student must meet with a Career Services staff person to discuss the rationale and consequences of their decision.
+If deemed necessary, the student must write a letter of apology to the company and submit a copy to Career Services.
 Once confirmation is received that the letter has been sent, the suspension will be lifted and block removed.

-Should a second offense take place, the student will be permanently blocked from participating in On-Campus Interviewing and permanently blocked form use of Handshake.
+Should a second offense take place, the student will be permanently blocked from participating in On-Campus Interviewing and permanently blocked from use of Handshake.

 If you are looking for an internship or job outside of St. Louis, you may be eligible

 to use the career-related services of other colleges and universities through our